Thran12/SQL/Porject Details_readme.md

 # Problem Statement
-This Repository contains some of the queries which i used in my Job In each Country cooperate sector exists.
+In each Country cooperate sector exists.
 Within this sector,there are different companies.
 All these companies do some sort of tax filling,billing and loan at the end or start of year.
 Within the same or other country, there also exist a company who wants to collaborate with that company but they didnot know whether that company is scam or not.